 Media in the advertising development process

-It’s the job of the media agency to recommend how to make that budget deliver on the brief objectives and how to get the best value out of that spend.
+It’s the job of the media agency to recommend how to make that budget deliver against your objectives.
+And how to get the best value out of it.

-(See our guide to media planning for full details on the overall process).
+(See our media planning guide for full details on the overall process).

 The media objectives normally centre on reach (how many people in the target audience will see the adverts) and frequency (how often those people will see the advertising).